 We are able to access an integrated, multidisciplinary health and therapy service which includes assessment, interventions, therapy, consultation and training.
 Our aim is to work not only with the young person but also the adults in their life, thereby raising standards and providing a holistic service.

-The professionals in our teams include Speech and Language Therapists, Nurse specialists, Consultant Psychologist and an Occupational Therapist and Counsellor.
+The professionals in our teams include Speech and Language Therapists, Nurse Specialists, Consultant Psychologist, Occupational Therapist and Counsellor

 It is our overriding aim to make a difference to young people for today and tomorrow.